 That’s the future we’re working for.

-If you would like to read more on this year’s VRTGO 2017 event go to WeLove Digital
+If you would like to read more on the VRTGO 2017 event go to WeLove Digital

-OR read our fantastic interview with Playstation VR legend Jed Ashforth for more insight into the world of virtual reality.
+OR read our interview with Playstation VR legend Jed Ashforth for more insight into developments in VR.